WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 ```

 The Wallaroo application has been intentionally restricted to only
-three file-mutating file I/O operations: append file data, file
+three file-mutating I/O operations: append file data, file
 truncate, and file delete.
-For each of these file I/O operations, the
+For each file I/O operation, the
-I/O call + arguments are written to a journal file.
+I/O call and its arguments are written to a journal file.
 All I/O to a
 journal file is strictly append-only.
 All journal file data is
 written via the DOS protocol to one or more DOS servers.
-The
+I describe the
-serialization of these I/O operations is described in the next
+serialization of these I/O operations in the next section.
-section.

 ### Serialized I/O operations in the `my_app.journal` file